Living a Simple Life

-For us it started with a list, a set of goals, and written down plan.
-Our homesteading plan list was long in the beginning, but now many of the items have been checked off, and our dreams of living a simple lifestyle is taking shape.
+For us, it started with a list, a set of goals, and a written down plan.
+Our homesteading plan list was long in the beginning, but now many of the items have been checked off, and our dreams of living a simple life are taking shape.

-Here are 10 of our living a simple life items from our list:
+Here are 10 of our living simple life items from our list:

-- Cook from scratch – Nothing makes me happier, then to put a whole meal on the table that we raised on our own farm.
-Last night is was a roasted chicken, home grown green beans, potatoes and a loaf of homemade bread with blackberry jam.
+Cook from scratch – Nothing makes me happier, then to put a whole meal on the table that we raised on our own farm.
+Last night it was a roasted chicken, homegrown green beans, potatoes and a loaf of homemade bread with blackberry jam.

-- Raise our own meat – When I learned all the growth hormones that were pumped into livestock it made me sick.
+Raise your own meat – When I learned all the growth hormones that were pumped into livestock it made me sick.
 Now we only eat meat we’ve raised or hunted which includes, pork, chicken, rabbit, and wild game.

 So what have we gained by living a simple life?